 For prisoners sentenced to a determinate sentence of less than four years, the Board has no role in determining whether or not individuals are released into the community and they will be unconditionally released at the half way point.
-Short term sex offenders (STSO) are released on licence, the conditions of which are set by the Parole Unit of the Scottish Government on behalf of Scottish Ministers, therefore the Board's involvement in these cases is to consider grounds for recall to custody or re-release as appropriate.
-The Board is also responsible for approving changes to licence conditions post release.
+Short term sex offenders (STSO) are released on licence, the conditions of which are set by the Parole Unit of the Scottish Prison Service on behalf of Scottish Ministers, therefore the Board's involvement in these cases is to consider grounds for recall to custody or re-release as appropriate.